Revilo2157/FitnessAPI/README.md

 ## Usage:
    ### Ping:
-   Used to test if the API is online
+   Used to test if the API is online.

       http://152.3.69.115:8081/api/ping